128technology/docs/docs/about_supported_platforms.md

 #### Compatible Platform BIOS Recommendations

 Platforms may have a variety of different features and capabilities configurable in the system BIOS.
-When running 128T on compatible platforms, the following are some BIOS settings recommendations:
+When running 128T on compatible platforms, the following are the recommended BIOS settings:
 * Hyperthreading disabled for platform operating as a router
 * Hyperthreading enabled for platform operating as a conductor
 * LAN bypass disabled